-Dr. LeFrançois’ main teaching experience has included courses at the BSW, MSW and PhD levels in social work theory, with special emphasis on participatory practice, critical social work and post-structuralism.
+Dr. LeFrançois’ main teaching experience has included courses at the BSW, MSW and PhD levels in social work theory and critical mental health.
 In addition, she has taught child abuse and neglect, social work with children and youth, community development and social activism, law and ethics, group work as well as qualitative research.

 Dr. LeFrançois will consider supervising new PhD students and MSW thesis students with interests in the areas of childhood studies, mad studies, critical disability studies, critical mental health, critical whiteness studies and/or social activism.

-For more information regarding Dr. LeFrançois’ academic profile, visit: http://mun.academia.edu/BrendaLeFran%C3%A7ois
+For more information regarding Dr. LeFrançois’ academic profile, visit:https://mun.academia.edu/BrendaLeFran%C3%A7ois

 Books and Guest-Edited Journal Issues:

 - Gorman, R. & LeFrançois, B.A.
 (2018).
 Mad studies.
 In B.M.Z.
 Cohen (Ed.).
 Routledge International Handbook of Critical Mental Health.
 London: Routledge.

 - Burstow, B., LeFrançois, B.A and Diamond, S. (2014).
 Psychiatry Disrupted: Theorizing Resistance and Crafting the (R)evolution.
 Montréal: McGill-Queen’s University Press.